tavish-mishra/tropicalattentiontrials/README.md

 | `models/` | Pretrained model checkpoints (`*.pth`) used for the tables and figures. |

-We experimetn on 11 combinatorial tasks:
+We experiment on 11 combinatorial tasks:

 1. **Floyd–Warshall**
 2. **Quickselect**